 With a population close to 300,000 and a 25% increase in flats and waterside apartments, it is no strange occurrence for demand to outweigh supply.
 The population of the area can be considered far higher than this as the Tyne and Wear area consists of several large and small cities and town, including Sunderland, which is of almost identical size and proportion to Newcastle, this totals the population at around 1,076,000 people.

 With prices in southern cities such as London at an all-time high it is often difficult to start investing with insufficient funds, and so is often the case that rental yields in Northern cities are far more attractive, especially to the first time investor promising yields of 9 even 10% at a much lower entry price.
 These lower prices coupled with the fact that more investors can enter the market at these lower prices means that Northern cities are seeing a faster rate of investment than places such as London and surrounding areas.

-The plans for this area our a real deja-vu if your familiar with Liverpool and Manchester.
-The area consists of 17HA and is situated directly next to Newcastle’s city Centre and includes a mixture of listed, underused and derelict buildings.
-Like many modern projects it plans to create a modern, open and pedestrian feel to the city vastly increasing desirability.
+The plans for this area are a real deja-vu if you're familiar with Liverpool and Manchester.
+The area consists of 17HA and is situated directly next to Newcastle’s City Centre and includes a mixture of listed, underused and derelict buildings.
+Like many modern projects, it plans to create a modern, open and pedestrian feel to the city vastly increasing desirability.